Project Description Summary

 4. Highlight Results or Insights

-• Abstract- what are your key findings or conclusions?
+• Abstract- what are your key findings, conclusions, anticipated results (if any)?

 • Creative Work- what do you want your audience to take away from your work?